-- Complete a International Partner Provider Application and be approved by Western Sydney International.
-The prospective partner organisation is required to provide information about the history of business, mission, legal status, quality assurance, internal structure, insurance, emergency/safety procedures, Child Protection policy, Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) policy, pre-departure and onsite training, pastoral care and support of students (airport pickup, ground transportation, accommodation, mental health, laws, visas etc.).
+- Provide information about the history of business, mission, legal status, quality assurance, internal structure, insurance, emergency/safety procedures, Child Protection policy, Preventing Sexual Exploitation, Abuse and Harassment (PSEAH) policy, pre-departure and onsite training, pastoral care and support of students (airport pickup, ground transportation, accommodation, mental health, laws, visas etc.).

 - Provide a recommendation from a Western Sydney University Academic Unit (School/Institute) that supports and justifies the capacity for a new partnership:

 - it will deliver a service that no other existing partner organisation can